OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 ## Remediation

 While efforts can be made to use different cookie names (through changing configs), hiding or changing file/directory paths (through rewriting or source code changes), removing known headers, etc., such efforts boil down to "security through obscurity".
-System owners/admins should recognize that those efforts only slow down the most basic of adversaries.
+System owners/administrators should recognize that such efforts only slow down the most rudimentary adversaries.
 The time and effort might be better spent on increasing stakeholder awareness and maintaining solutions.

 ## Tools